Robert

 Point of View and Tone

-Point of view is the vantage point from
+Point of view is the vantage point from which an author tells a story. (p.151)

 First Person Point of view (p.151)